AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 These two domains contains persistent identifiers minted in 2013 - 2018.
 Resources allocated PIDs within them appear in the resource register ([catalogue.linked.data.gov.au](http://catalogue.linked.data.gov.au)) and will be maintained indefinitely, however no new PIDs will be allocated using these legacy domains.

-### 3.1 Test domain
+### 6.2 Test domain
 The AGLDWG maintains a dedicated testing domain, `test.linked.data.gov.au`. *Submitting Organizations* (see role definition below) may request use of this domain to test redirection mechanics for PID before seeking a PID allocation using `linked.data.gov.au`.

-### 3.2 Other domains
+### 6.3 Other domains
 The AGLDWG maintains further subdomains of `linked.data.gov.au` for operational reasons such as website hosting (`www.linked.data.gov.au`) and resource cataloguing (`catalogue.linked.data.gov.au`).
 These domains, while maintained by the AGLDWG are not to be considered persistent.

-## 4. <a id="PIDRegistration"></a>PID Registration
+## 7. <a id="PIDRegistration"></a>PID Registration
 Due to the central management by the AGLDWG of the `linked.data.gov.au` resource and its requirement to be shared among many agencies, PIDs allocated using it need to be registered to avoid collisions (agencies wanting the same PIDs for different things) and also anonymous orphans (PIDs once registered which become non-functional and for which ownership information is lost).
 Previous approaches to PID allocation by the AGLDWG that did not require registration resulted in ungoverned PIDs.

 The AGLDWG notes item registration is both commonplace for shared government resources (viz. registration of datasets within [data.gov.au](https://data.gov.au)) and also for IRI-based identifiers (viz. [purl.org](http://purl.org) and [w3id.org](https://w3id.org/)).

 The AGLDWG requires all allocated PIDs to be registered provides guidance below on what types of PIDs may be registered, and the process for registration, including information required from registrants.

-Registration processes (Section 6.2, 7.2 & 8.2 below) follow those of "ISO 19135 Geographic information — Procedures for item registration ISO/DIS 19135-1",[[ISO-2014](#ref-ISO-2014)] with the assignment of resource status of *accepted* (see Section 4.3) being the necessary and sufficient criteria for the technical implementation of an IRI redirection for the PID.
+Registration processes (Section 6.2, 7.2 & 8.2 below) follow those defined in "ISO 19135 Geographic information — Procedures for item registration ISO/DIS 19135-1", [[ISO-2014](#ref-ISO-2014)] with the assignment of resource status of *accepted* (see Section 4.3) being the necessary and sufficient criteria for the technical implementation of an IRI redirection for the PID.

-### 4.1 Registration roles
+### 7.1 Registration roles
-People requesting PIDs are *Submitters*, acting on behalf of an organisation, fullfilling the role of a *Submitting Organization*.
+People requesting PIDs are *Submitters*, acting on behalf of an organisation which fullfills the role of a *Submitting Organization*.
 These organisations are often, but do not have to be, members organisations of the AGLDWG.
 See [www.linked.data.gov.au/join](https://www.linked.data.gov.au/join) for more information about joining the AGLDWG.

 The AGLDWG as a whole plays the role of *Register Owner* with the *Register* being the list of all PIDs requested and allocated for `linked.data.gov.au`.
 The co-chairs of the AGLDWG play the role of *Register Manager* and perform most register management actions on behalf of the AGLDWG.
 A *Control Body* consisting of AGLDWG member organisation's representatives conduct reviews of PID requests, as delegated by the co-chairs.
 The technical management of the register and the associated IRI redirection system is conducted by AGLDWG members in the role of *Registry Manager* at the behest of the *Registery Manager*.